o3de/o3de-multiplayersample/Documentation/PackedAssetBuilds.md

 ![WWise version selection](Media/wwise_installer_version_selection.png)

-> REBOOT.
-Otherwise, the environment settings won't get picked up for any builds in Visual Studio, only in builds that you do from the command-line in a command-line prompt opened after the installer finishes.
+> REBOOT (or logout / login).
+Otherwise, the environment settings won't get picked up for any builds in Visual Studio.
+They will only apply to command-line builds, and only for any command-line windows that have been opened after the installer finishes.

 ### Build profile build and process assets